TGOS/PleaseFixCocoaPods/README.md

 Instead, when building the actual target, add the public headers of all integrated pods to the system header search path:

-    = ($inherited) "Pods/Headers/Public/XYZ" ...
+    HEADER_SEARCH_PATHS = ($inherited) "$(PODDIR)/Pods/Headers/Public/XYZ" ...

 this is enough to make `#import <XYZ/header.h>` imports work (e.g. from within the umbrella header), there are no name conflicts as all imports are prefixed by the module name and thus **uniquely** identifying one specific header, and finally linking the target against the static library from the build dir.

-Targets don't need any access to private headers or implementation files of a pod.
-So that's really all that is required and is much nicer than the current behavior.
-Alternatively one could copy public headers to build dir but then the public header target should be set per pod and it should be something like `include/ModuleName`.
+*Targets don't need any access to private headers or implementation files of a pod.
+So that's really all that is required and is much nicer than the current behavior.*

+Copying public headers to the build dir and referencing them from there is a bad idea.
+As long at the pod hasn't been built, the headers are not found and Xcode may show errors for the current target.
+However, when building, the target will build just fine, as the pod is build first, the headers are copied and thus also found when building the target.
+After that no errors are shown by Xcode anymore, but the errors will return whenever the build dir is cleaned completely.

+If it is desired to copy public files to build dir, e.g. for easy archiving of all build artifacts, they should be copied to a subdirectory, like `include/ModuleName`, and not get referenced by any Xcode build setting!

-### Behavior when Pods are Frameworks
+#### Behavior when Pods are Frameworks

-When building a framework, it is really required to mark public headers as "public" in the Pod project to make sure Xcode copies them to the target directory, which is not the build dir, but the headers dir within the framework directory.
-Unlike in case of static libraries, there is no need to fiddle around with any search paths at all, just linking against the framework will make imports work as desired and expected.
+When building a framework, it is really required to mark public headers as *public* in the Pod project to make sure Xcode copies them to the target directory, which is not the build dir, *but the headers dir within the framework directory.* Unlike in case of static libraries, there is no need to fiddle around with any search paths settings at all, just linking against the framework will make imports work as desired, expected and explained above.